ta-data-lis/lab-mysql-first-queries/README.md

 # Lab | My first queries

-Please, connect to the Data Bootcamp Google Database using the credentials provided in class.
-Choose the database called *appleStore* (NOT *appleStore2*!).
+Please, import the .csv database called *AppleStore*.
 Use the *data* table to query the data about Apple Store Apps and answer the following questions:

 **1. Which are the different genres?**